joshgerdes/jekyll-uno/_drafts/create-a-azure-virtual-desktop-farm.md

 ![](/uploads/avdhostpoolmarketplace.png)

  4. Click Create
- 5. Create a new Resource Group to help resources separately, I am going to name mine: avd_prod
+ 5. Please create a new Resource Group to help resources separately, and I am going to name mine: avd_prod
  6. Type in a Host Pool Name, I will call mine: avd-pooled
- 7. Select the location of the Metadata (this is NOT the location of your session hosts, it’s the gateway, select the Region closet to you as possible)
+ 7. Please select the location of the Metadata (this is NOT the location of your session hosts, it’s the gateway, select the Region closet to you as possible)
- 8. For Host Pool Type, if you want everyone to have a Virtual Machine each, you can select Personal, however, I want people to be shared across my servers.
+ 8. For Host Pool Type, if you want everyone to have a Virtual Machine each, you can select Personal; however, I want people to be shared across my servers.
- 9. For the Load balancing algorithm, we can choose to spread people over available hosts, or fill up one host before moving connections to the next, we are going with Breadth-first
+ 9. For the Load balancing algorithm, we can choose to spread people over available hosts or fill up one host before moving connections to the next; we are going with Breadth-first.
 10. Click Next: Virtual Machines

 ![](/uploads/avdhostpoolsetup1.png)

 11. Now we can add your Session hosts to the Pool.
-12. By default it has defaulted the Resource Group to the same Resource Group as the Host pool, however, you can separate them.
+12. By default, it has defaulted the Resource Group to the same Resource Group as the Host pool; however, you can separate them.
-13. Select a Name prefix for your session hosts, it must be unique, Azure will automatically add a number to it as you build out more sessions hosts I will put: avdhost
+13. Please select a Name prefix for your session hosts, and it must be unique.
+Azure will automatically add a number to it as you build out more sessions hosts I will put: avdhost
 14. As I am based in New Zealand, I will be using the Australia East region.
-15. We are going to use a Gallery Image of Windows 10 Enterprise multi-session, Version 20H2 + M365 Apps (just select the newest image at the time of your deployment)
+15. We are going to use a Gallery Image of Windows 10 Enterprise multi-session, Version 20H2 + M365 Apps (select the newest image at the time of your deployment)
 16. Select your Virtual machine size
 17. Select the number of Virtual Machines you need
 18. Select the OS disk type